 Admission and hours

 The Arboretum is open 365 days year!
 The grounds are open from 7:00 to sunset daily.
 Buildings, exhibits, and facilities have select hours.
+Because we are an outdoor destination, we do occasionally close due to extreme weather.
 Learn how you can pre-purchase general admission tickets.
 LEARN MORE

 Events and programs

 The Morton Arboretum offers a variety of events for adults, kids, and families to enjoy.
 Race under a canopy of trees, enjoy live music and a glass of wine, hone your gardening skills, and much more with one of our many events.
 LEARN MORE

 Located in the western suburbs of Chicago, The Morton Arboretum is convenient to visit year-round.
 LEARN MORE